Sevastian Iovănescu: Club career

 Iovănescu, also known as "Bebe", was born on 2 October 1953 in Ghelmegioaia, Romania and began playing junior-level football in 1968 at CFR Caransebeș, moving two years later to Steaua București.
 He made his Divizia A debut on 16 May 1973 under coach Gheorghe Constantin in Steaua's 0–0 draw against Universitatea Cluj.

 In 1974 he went for one season to FC Constanța, then joined Argeș Pitești.
 In the 1977–78 season he scored a personal record of 12 goals in the league as Argeș finished in second place.
 Iovănescu made his debut in European competitions during the 1978–79 UEFA Cup edition when he helped the team eliminate Panathinaikos in the first round with a 5–1 aggregate victory.
 In the following round they met Valencia led by Mario Kempes, earning a 2–1 win in the first leg, but they lost the second one with 5–2 in which he scored once and provided an assist for Doru Toma's goal, thus the campaign ended.
 In the same season he helped Argeș win the title, being used by coach Florin Halagian in 32 games in which he scored seven goals.
 In the following season they got past AEK Athens in the first round of the 1979–80 European Cup but the team got eliminated in the following round by title holders and eventual winners, Nottingham Forest.

 In 1980 he went to play for Olt Scornicești, reuniting with Halagian.
 After two seasons, Iovănescu made a comeback to Argeș Pitești where he would spend three and a half years.
 In the middle of the 1985–86 season he went for a second spell at FC Constanța, this time in Divizia B, helping them get promoted to the first league in 1988.
-On 17 June 1989, Iovănescu made his last Divizia A appearance in Constanța's 1–0 home win over FC Brașov, having a total of 357 matches with 56 goals in the competition, also totaling eight games with one goal in European competitions.
+On 17 June 1989, Iovănescu made his last Divizia A appearance in Constanța's 1–0 home win over FC Brașov, totaling 357 matches with 56 goals in the competition and eight games with one goal in European competitions.